Tim Fischer: Federal politics

-In 1984, Fischer won the federal seat of Farrer in the New South Wales far west for the National Party of Australia (NPA), as the Country Party had been renamed.
+In 1984, Fischer won the federal seat of Farrer in the New South Wales far west for the National Party of Australia, as the Country Party had been renamed.
 Within a year he was on the opposition frontbench, and soon became a popular figure in both the party and parliament.
 His sometimes rustic manner and bumbling English concealed a shrewd political brain.
 In 1990, when an attempt by Charles Blunt to modernise the Nationals' image ended with him losing his own seat, Fischer succeeded him as leader, defeating the former leader Ian Sinclair.

 Fischer was an enthusiastic supporter of the "Fightback" package of economic and tax reforms proposed by the Liberal leader John Hewson in 1991.
-But he was unsuccessful in persuading the majority of rural voters, particularly in Queensland, that the proposed changes, particularly the goods and services tax (GST), were in their interests, and Labor under Paul Keating won the 1993 election.
+But he was unsuccessful in persuading the majority of rural voters, particularly in Queensland, that the proposed changes, particularly the goods and services tax, were in their interests, and Labor under Paul Keating won the 1993 election.
 On 23 March 1993, ten days after the election, Ian Sinclair unsuccessfully challenged Fischer for the leadership.

 In January 1994, Fischer suffered head and neck injuries in a car accident 15 km south of his property in Lockhart, New South Wales.
 His car T-boned a vehicle that had failed to yield to a give-way sign; the driver and passenger in the other vehicle were killed.
 Fischer was knocked unconscious in the accident and taken to hospital in Wagga Wagga.
 He took a month off from politics to aid his recovery, with his deputy John Anderson acting as party leader in his absence.

 The Liberals finally regained office under John Howard in 1996.
 Fischer became Deputy Prime Minister and Minister for Trade.
 The Liberals had won a majority in their own right in the 1996 election, leaving the Nationals in a much weaker position compared to previous Coalition governments.
 Nonetheless, Fischer was fairly active.
 He supported the government introducing tough gun control measures on automatic and semi-automatic weapons following the Port Arthur massacre in April 1996 alongside then-prime minister John Howard, measures which were opposed by much of his party's rural base.

 Fischer also had difficulty with the determination of many Liberals, including the Treasurer, Peter Costello, to carry out sweeping free-market reforms, including abolishing tariff protection for rural industries, deregulating petrol prices and implementing other measures which farmers' organisations regarded as harmful to themselves.

 In pushing to permanently extinguish native title rights of indigenous Australians following the Mabo and Wik decisions, Fischer attracted much criticism.